Graham Nash: The Hollies

+Crosby, Stills, Nash & Young

 Nash initially met both David Crosby and Stephen Stills in 1966 during a Hollies US tour.
 On a subsequent visit to the US in 1968, he was more formally introduced to Crosby by mutual friend Cass Elliott in Laurel Canyon, Los Angeles.
 Nash left the Hollies to form a new group with Crosby and Stills.
 A trio at first, Crosby, Stills & Nash later became a quartet in 1969 with Neil Young: Crosby, Stills, Nash & Young (CSNY).

 With both configurations, Nash went on to even greater worldwide success, penning many of CSN's most-commercial hit singles such as "Our House" (about the house in Laurel Canyon shared with his then-lover Joni Mitchell); "Teach Your Children" and "Marrakesh Express" (both of which had been rejected by the Hollies); "Just a Song Before I Go"; and "Wasted on the Way".
 Nash, nicknamed "Willy" by his bandmates, has been described as the glue that keeps their often fragile alliances together.

 Nash became politically active after moving to California, as reflected in his anti-Vietnam War songs "Military Madness" and "Chicago / We Can Change the World" (about the trial of the Chicago Eight).

+Crosby & Nash

 In 1972, during CSNY's first hiatus, Nash teamed with Crosby, forming a successful duo.
-They have worked in this configuration on and off ever since, producing four studio albums and a few live and compilation albums.
+They worked in this configuration on and off for many years, producing four studio albums and a few live and compilation albums.
 His song "Immigration Man", Crosby & Nash's biggest hit as a duo, arose from a tiff he had with a US Customs official while trying to enter the country.

+Solo career

+In 1971, Nash released his first solo album Songs For Beginners on Atlantic Records.
+His second album Wild Tales, was released in 1974.
+Later, Nash would perform these two albums live on tour in 2019.

 In 1979, Nash co-founded Musicians United for Safe Energy which is against the expansion of nuclear power.
 MUSE put on the educational fundraising No Nukes events.
 In 2007 the group recorded a music video of a new version of the Buffalo Springfield song "For What It's Worth".

+Hollies reunion

 Nash briefly rejoined the Hollies in 1983 (to mark their 20th anniversary) to record two albums, What Goes Around... and Reunion.
 In 1993, Nash again reunited with the Hollies to record a new version of "Peggy Sue Got Married" that featured lead vocal by Buddy Holly (taken from an alternative version of the song given to Nash by Holly's widow Maria Eleana Holly)—this Buddy Holly & the Hollies recording opened the Not Fade Away tribute album to Holly by various artists.